rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 ## Internet and security

-Neither TCP not IP protocol has any built-in security.
+Neither TCP nor IP protocol has any built-in security.
 This means, unless other measures are taken, traffic data can be intercepted or, worse, modified.
 This is known as a man-in-the-middle attack, and modifying traffic can extremely sophisticated, for example,